-If you are not satisfied that the BBC has complied with the Act in responding to your request you have the right to an internal review by a BBC senior manager or legal adviser.
-Please contact us at the address above, explaining what you would like us to review under the Act and including your reference number.
-If you are not satisfied with the internal review, you can appeal to the Information Commissioner.
-The contact details are: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow SK9 5AF.
-Tel: 0303 123 1113 (local rate) or 01625 545 745 (national rate) or see http://www.ico.gov.uk/.
+If you are not satisfied that we have complied with the Act in responding to your request, you have the right to an internal review by a BBC senior manager or legal adviser.
+Please contact us at the address above, explaining what you would like us to review and including your reference number.
+If you are not satisfied with the internal review, you can appeal to the Information